NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Choices
      - Description
    * - ``overhangs_front_depth``
-     - true
+     - false
      - ft
      - Double
      -
      - The depth of overhangs for windows for the front facade.
    * - ``overhangs_front_distance_to_top_of_window``
-     - true
+     - false
      - ft
      - Double
      -
      - The overhangs distance to the top of window for the front facade.
    * - ``overhangs_front_distance_to_bottom_of_window``
-     - true
+     - false
      - ft
      - Double
      -
      - The overhangs distance to the bottom of window for the front facade.
    * - ``overhangs_back_depth``
-     - true
+     - false
      - ft
      - Double
      -
      - The depth of overhangs for windows for the back facade.
    * - ``overhangs_back_distance_to_top_of_window``
-     - true
+     - false
      - ft
      - Double
      -
      - The overhangs distance to the top of window for the back facade.
    * - ``overhangs_back_distance_to_bottom_of_window``
-     - true
+     - false
      - ft
      - Double
      -
      - The overhangs distance to the bottom of window for the back facade.
    * - ``overhangs_left_depth``
-     - true
+     - false
      - ft
      - Double
      -
      - The depth of overhangs for windows for the left facade.
    * - ``overhangs_left_distance_to_top_of_window``
-     - true
+     - false
      - ft
      - Double
      -
      - The overhangs distance to the top of window for the left facade.
    * - ``overhangs_left_distance_to_bottom_of_window``
-     - true
+     - false
      - ft
      - Double
      -
      - The overhangs distance to the bottom of window for the left facade.
    * - ``overhangs_right_depth``
-     - true
+     - false
      - ft
      - Double
      -
      - The depth of overhangs for windows for the right facade.
    * - ``overhangs_right_distance_to_top_of_window``
-     - true
+     - false
      - ft
      - Double
      -
      - The overhangs distance to the top of window for the right facade.
    * - ``overhangs_right_distance_to_bottom_of_window``
-     - true
+     - false
      - ft
      - Double
      -